 Read Intone insights on: Big Data security in healthcare

 Employees may not realize that a leak of sensitive information could come from their personal device, which is often connected to hospital networks, even if it’s just for convenience purposes like checking emails or viewing data files stored at home when they’re working remotely.
 So, hospitals need to make sure employees understand how important this rule is by requiring them to follow user-authentication practices, installing firewalls and other security software, app regulation, and so on.

 Any confidential patient information that is no longer required must be securely disposed of to ensure that hackers do not have access to it.
 Most importantly, never leave your patient’s records unattended.
 Whether you follow the paper process or digital processes, make sure that unwanted records are destroyed through electronic deletion or physical shredding of documents.

 With the COVID-19 pandemic still holding its devastating grip on the world, the healthcare industry is highly exposed to data breaches, and it’s just a question of when.
 This is why preventing data breaches in the healthcare industry is always better than spending a fortune on damage control.
 We, at Intone, work with the world’s leading healthcare payers, providers, and public health entities and we offer a wide range of end-to-end services including healthcare cybersecurity services to help healthcare organizations face the cyber risks of the future.
-Our cybersecurity services include cybersecurity strategy, analysis and assessment, business continuity and cyber resilience, training on new improvements, and more.
+Our Cyber security monitoring in Healthcare includes cyber security monitoring strategy, analysis and assessment, business continuity and cyber resilience, training on new improvements, and more.